 Students can work with faculty to add more Latin American content to courses that do not meet the 40% threshold with the LAS Course Content Form.

 LAS courses are diverse and taught by some of the most dynamic faculty members on campus!
-Below are two examples of courses being offered in SPRING 2021.
+Below are two examples of courses being offered in Fall 2021.

-This course qualifies for the Arts, Literature & Cultural Studies, History & Society, and the Indigeneity in the Americas concentrations.
+This course qualifies for the Arts, Literature & Cultural Studies; History & Society; Indigenous Studies;

 Indigeneity in the Americas; and Southwest Studies concentrations.

 “There is only one world, and although we speak of the Old World and the New, this is because the latter was lately discovered by us, and not because there are two.”